dgrmunch/sciartlab/content/projects/mutant9514.md

 ![](../images/mario/marco.png)

 In addition to Marco, other artists joined our campaing worldwide.
-For example, [Barış Atar](@barisatar), visual artist based in Istanbul, contributed to the campaign with an illustration of Mario hughing MAYC #9514, a derivative work based on [M. Ángeles Aznar Medina](https://mundoilustradoshop.com/)’s and Bored Ape Yatch Club's original artworks.
+For example, [Barış Atar](@barisatar), visual artist based in Istanbul, contributed to the campaign with an illustration of Mario hughing MAYC #9514, a derivative work based on [M. Ángeles Aznar Medina](https://mundoilustradoshop.com/)’s and Bored Ape Yacht Club's original artworks.
 Also [Moonie](https://twitter.com/Moonie69420), an American artist from Colorado, oil painted a mutant with the hashtag  **#mariowantstorun**.
 The artwork will be sold in an auction and the benefits will be donated to the cause.

 ![](../images/mario/hug.png)